Help Us Find Large, Dense Graph Datasets

 Existing work

 We built GraphZeppelin, a graph stream processing system which uses linear sketching techniques to space-efficiently find connected components of dynamic graphs.
-The paper will appear at SIGMOD 2022 and you can check out our code here.
+The paper appeared SIGMOD 2022 and you can check out our code here.
 GraphZeppelin showcases several other advantages of linear sketching techniques: it is highly parallel, scales well to external memory and can be distributed efficiently on a cluster for even better scaling.